 Okay, yes, when figuring out how to start a conversation with a woman you’ll have to have a follow-up to a greeting.
 But like a thoughtful compliment, a simple greeting indicates authenticity, openness, and a distinct lack of artifice.

 Women who are older are particularly good at sniffing out BS.
 The fancier your approach, the less likely they are to respond.

 This is a classic and there’s a reason for it.
 When you’re working out how to start a conversation with a woman, it never hurts to show some bold masculine initiative right up front.

 Sending a drink to a woman is assertive and confident without being aggressive or pushy.
+And it's a great way to attract women without even talking.
 Utilize your server or the bartender . . . make sure they get her what she’s drinking, not something you pick out for her.